 Monitor your dog closely to observe when destructive chewing occurs.
 Dogs that embark on destructive behaviors around the vacuum cleaner are reacting to a feeling of unease (5).

 Should You Throw Away Your Vacuum?

 You’re probably feeling ready to throw away your vacuum cleaner now, aren’t you?
 But, you shouldn’t discard it.
 Here’s why:

-- If you take away the vacuum, how will your dog get accustomed to loud noises?
+- Your dog needs to learn: If you take away the vacuum, how will your dog get accustomed to loud noises?
 Trust me, they will encounter several in their lifetime.

-- Vacuums are effective cleaners, particularly if you have a shedding dog.
-Without one, you may have a house full of fur which may put your health at risk.
+- You need a clean home: Vacuums are effective cleaners, particularly if you have a shedding dog.
+Without one, you may have a house full of fur, which may put your health at risk.

-- More importantly, carpets, rugs, and couches are a haven for dog flea eggs and larvae.
-Vacuuming is the best way to suck them up and out of your home (7).
+- Remove flea eggs and larvae: More importantly, carpets, rugs, and couches are a haven for dog flea eggs and larvae.
+Vacuuming is the best way to suck them up and out of your home (6).

 What should you do then?
 There are several ways to help your dog or pup overcome their fear of vacuums.